Sarracenia purpurea venosa Seeds

 Ease to Grow: Easy.

 The Southern Purple Pitcher Plant, Sarracenia purpurea venosa, is low growing with short, stout traps.
 The traps are similar to the northern variety, but more bulbous and orange with more pronounced ruffling on the margins of the hood.
-The external pitcher surface is cover by small dense hairs, and feels soft and flexible to the touch.
+The external pitcher surface is covered by small dense hairs, and feels soft and flexible to the touch.
 It tends to clump and form colonies, about 2 feet across.
 In the winter it frequently turns a rufous red.
 Traps hold their color through the winter and for nearly 2 years.
 It is a fragrant, early Spring bloomer, growing light and bright red blossoms on a 10 inch scape, that flower before the new pitchers.
 Flower stalks and sepals last through the year, resembling green daffodils.
 It prefers warm summers and mild winters.
-It is native from Alabama to Virginia and is the only native Sarracenia south of Virginia.
+It is native from Alabama to Virginia and is the only native Sarracenia purpurea south of Virginia.
 It is well-suited for terrariums and backyard bog gardens, even in the North with winter protection.

 Seed Packs are fresh harvested in the Fall, and stored refrigerated.
 Seed count is approximate, but reliable.